tylerharter/cs301-projects/spring19/p10/stage2.md

 * the column names should be `continent` and `number of countries`

 Use backtics (`` ` ``) around column names with spaces to satisfy the last requirement.
+You should also use the backtics to deal with column names containing other problematic characters as well (e.g., `-`).

-#### Question 22: plot the number of countries within each continent
+#### Question 22: how many countries are in each continent?  (answer with a plot)

 Answer with a **bar plot**.
 Put continents on the x-axis and number of countries on the y-axis.
 The continents should be sorted along the